mozilla/releases-comm-central/docs/telemetry/index.md

 ## Compile-time switches

-Telemetry is not compiled in by default.
-You need to add the following line to your mozconfig:
+Telemetry is compiled in by default for Nightly and Official builds.
+To enable for unofficial builds, add the following line to your mozconfig (lack of a value is intentional):

-    export MOZ_TELEMETRY_REPORTING=1

-The nightly and release configs have this setting already (`$ grep -r MOZ_TELEMETRY_ mail/config/mozconfigs`).
+    ac_add_options MOZ_TELEMETRY_REPORTING=

 ## Runtime prefs for testing